alliage-io/alliage-academy/collection-by-ansible-tdp-lib/README.md

 # Alliage Datasets

-The playbooks provide access to the following tasks through the command-line:
+The playbooks provide access to the following tasks with a single command:

-1. Download and verify chekcsums of three datasets:
+1. Download and verify chekcsums of three posible datasets:
    - NYC Taxi in parquet format.
    - IMDB in tsv format
    - Moby in txt format.